Mr-Shadrack-Okyere/alx-airbnb-database/database-adv-script/README.md

 - A query to retrieve users who have made more than 3 bookings (correlated subquery)

 All queries are stored in the file: `subqueries.sql`

+--

+## Task 2 - Aggregations and Window Functions

+This task includes two queries:
+- A query to count total bookings for each user using COUNT and GROUP BY.
+- A window function using RANK() to rank properties by number of bookings.

+All queries are stored in `aggregations_and_window_functions.sql`